DoDAO-io/defi-lending-and-borrowing-course/generated/questions/aave.md

 Hint: NoHint

 Explanation: False, debt tokens are not transferrable.
+Although debt tokens are modelled on the ERC20/EIP20 standard, they are non-transferrable as they do not implement any of the standard ERC20/EIP20 functions relating to `transfer()`.

 Sub Topics: No Sub-Topics